telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfstreamwriter/pdffilesource.md

 PdfFileSource exposes also an additional overload, which allows you to keep the stream you are working with open after disposing the PdfFileSource instance by passing **true** as a value for the second constructor parameter (*leaveStreamOpen*).

 An additional option you can use is the overload that accepts a parameter of type [**PdfImportSettings**]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}#import-settings).
-This overload enables you to handle encrypted documents.
+This overload enables you to handle  password encrypted documents.

 #### **[C#] Example 2: Open encrypted document**
 {{region cs-radpdfprocessing-formats-and-conversion-pdf-pdfstreamwriter-pdffilesource_2}}